james-d-pickering/power_logger/README.md

 # power_logger
-Simple Python program with GUI to log laser power and lab environment over time.
+Simple Python program with GUI to log laser power and lab environmental data over time.

 Communicates with a laser and arduino over COM ports to log laser powers and lab environmental data (temperature, humidity).
 Python program and arduino sketch are in this repo.